vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 ### In scope

-- `opentelemetry_traces` source, with both http and grpc support
+- `opentelemetry` source, with both http and grpc support, decoding traces only, but with provision for other datatypes and emitting traces on a named output `traces`
-- Support `opentelemetry_traces` source to `datadog_traces` sink forwarding by dealing with:
+- Support `opentelemetry` source to `datadog_traces` sink forwarding by dealing with:
   - Traces normalization to a single format inside Vector
   - Conversion to/from this format in all traces sources/sinks
-- APM stats computation logic, with an implementation for the `opentelemetry_traces` sources, applicable for all traces sources
+- APM stats computation logic, with an implementation for the `opentelemetry` sources, applicable for all traces sources.
+It will come with a knob to turn it on/off.

 ### Out of scope